stfc/PSyclone/doc/dynamo0p3.rst

 Note that only Built-ins may modify scalar arguments.
-There is no restriction on the number and function-spaces of other quantities that a kernel can modify other than that it must modify at least one.
+There is no restriction on the number and function-spaces of other quantities that a general-purpose kernel can modify other than that it must modify at least one.
+The rules for kernels involving CMA operators, however, are stricter and only one argument may be modified (the CMA operator itself for assembly, a field for CMA-application and a CMA operator for matrix-matrix kernels).
 If a kernel writes to quantities on different function spaces then PSyclone generates loop bounds appropriate to the largest iteration space.
 This means that if a single kernel updates one quantity on a continuous function space and one on a discontinuous space then the resulting loop will include cells in the level 1 halo since they are required for a quantity on a continuous space.
 As a consequence, any quantities on a discontinuous space will then be computed redundantly in the level 1 halo.
 Currently PSyclone makes no attempt to take advantage of this (by e.g. setting the appropriate level-1 halo to 'clean').

-PSyclone ensures that operators are computed (redundantly) out to the level-1 halo cells.
+PSyclone ensures that both CMA and LMA operators are computed (redundantly) out to the level-1 halo cells.
 This permits their use in kernels which modify quantities on continuous function spaces and also in subsequent redundant computation of other quantities on discontinuous function spaces.
 In conjunction with this, PSyclone also checks (when generating the PSy layer) that any kernels which read operator values do not do so beyond the level-1 halo.
 If any such accesses are found then PSyclone aborts.

 Finally, field metadata supports an optional 4th argument which specifies that the field is accessed as a stencil operation within the